migius/trice-boardgame/RULES.md

 1. This rulebook

 ## Setup
-1. Place the card in the center of the table
+1. Place the card betwenn the teo players
-1. Every player roll 6 dice, the player with most 6s is the first player, in case of tie, number of 5s, 4s...
+1. Every player roll 6 dice, the player with most 6s is the first player, in case of tie, with most 5s, 4s...
-1. The second player choose a dice for the first player
+1. The second player choose a dice for the first player, __don't change the dice value__

+_[setup images]_

 ## Game Flow
 The turn is played in two parts.
-In the first part the active player place the dice chose by the opponent and check if a _tris_ is created.
-If it is the active player win the game.
-In the second part the active player choose a dice for the opponent that become the active player.
+In the first part the active player place the dice chose by the opponent in a free square in the card, there aren't placement restrictions.
+After placement if a _tris_ is created the player who place the dice win immediatly the game.
+In the second part the active player choose a dice for the opponent and a new turn begin.

 ## End of the game
-When a player make a _tris_ on the board the game end immediatly.
+When a player make a _tris_ on the board the game end immediatly and the player who place the dice win.

 ## _Tris_
 A _tris_ is composed by three dice horizontally, vertically or diagonally aligned with __only__ one of these conditions:
 * same color
 * same value
 * ordered value (e.g. 2,3,4)

+_[example images]_

 ## Credits
 Author: Michele Bruni